 Acquire a contract or option to buy substantially identical stock or securities.

 For more information about wash sales, read IRS Publication 550, Investment Income and Expenses (Including Capital Gains and Losses).

 The swap that may produce the best returns of all is a trade of paper gold investments for physical silver bullion.
-With the gold to silver ratio over 70:1, silver currently appears extremely undervalued relative to gold.
+With the gold-to-silver ratio over 70:1, silver currently appears extremely undervalued relative to gold (gold bar price).
 So investors with losses on their gold ETF or mining shares can lock in the tax advantages described above, reduce risk, and position themselves for silver to outperform -- all at the same time!